wp-cool-tools/quick-featured-images/README.txt

 * Pro: Added support of Facebook images, added Export/Import of rules on page 'Default Images'

 = 13.3.1 =
-* Added greek translation.
+* Added Greek translation.
 Thank you, Kostas Arvanitidis!
 * Changed label 'Set, replace, remove' to WP string 'Bulk Edit' to be translated in much more languages
 * Changed label 'Preset Featured Images' to WP string 'Default Images' to be translated in much more languages
 * Changed previous mentioned labels in readme file